What Does 'Ancho' Mean? Definition, Origins & Culinary Uses

-Introduction: What Does Ancho Mean?
+What Does 'Ancho' Mean?

 Ancho pepper on wooden table

-The word “ancho” in Spanish literally means “wide,” and that’s exactly what this pepper is—wide, plump, and full of flavor.
+The word "ancho" in Spanish literally means "wide," and that's exactly what this pepper is—wide, plump, and full of flavor.
 The ancho is actually the dried version of the poblano pepper, which is native to Mexico.
-When fresh, it's called a poblano; once dried, it becomes an ancho.
+When fresh, it's called a poblano; once dried, it becomes ancho.

 Type Color Heat Level (SHU) Common Name